jacobrosenthal/web-newtmgr/README.md

 # web-newtmgr -- node-newtmgr packaged for front end
 Proof of concept packaging node-newtmgr for front end.

-This app is up and running at: https://nnewtmgr.surge.sh
+This app is up and running at: https://nnewtmgr.surge.sh (note the https which is required for webble)

 Or you can run it locally: